 Ambroxol is a cough medication that Cure Parkinson’s is repurposing for potential use in treating Parkinson’s, and recently published data provides further support for this pioneering new study.

 Gaucher disease has many biological similarities to Parkinson’s, one of these being a dysfunctional waste disposal system from cells.
-This results in a build-up of unwanted material in cells causing the physical symptoms of each disease.
-Interestingly, people with Gaucher disease have a higher risk of developing Parkinson’s later in life and many people with Parkinson’s carry some of the tiny errors in their DNA that are associated with Gaucher.
+This causes a build-up of unwanted waste products in cells, and it is thought this contributes to the physical symptoms of each disease.
+Interestingly, people with Gaucher disease have a higher risk of developing Parkinson’s later in life and many people with Parkinson’s carry some of the tiny mutations in their DNA that are associated with Gaucher.

-Given this close relationship, researchers have been searching for medications that might be used to alleviate both conditions.
-One such treatment could be the cough medication ambroxol.
+Given this close relationship, researchers have been searching for medications that might be used to help both conditions; one such treatment could be the cough medication ambroxol.
 Widely used to reduce inflammation in the chest, ambroxol has exhibited very encouraging results in models of both Parkinson’s and Gaucher disease.

 In addition, another group of researchers have recently presented “real world” data, where they have evaluated the outcomes of people with Gaucher disease or Parkinson’s being treated ‘off-label’ with ambroxol.
 Off label means using a drug for a condition that regulators have not approved it for.
 The researchers analysed 41 patients with either Gaucher disease or Parkinson’s who were treated with ambroxol and they found that more than half of them (25) improved; they had improved physical activity and reduced fatigue.